AggregatorX/AggregatorX.jl/design.md

 ### Motivation

-The main motivation for AggregatorX is to create a piece of software that simplifies the analysis of use flexible energy resources and their participation in multiple energy and balancing markets.
+The main motivation for AggregatorX is to create a piece of software that simplifies the analysis of flexible energy resources and their participation in multiple energy and balancing markets.
 By analysis we here mean optimization models that try to optimize the scheduled energy flow according to some defined profit.
-The idea is that must flexible energy resource and markets have many similar features and the software automates all the manual work of setting up the the optimization model (variables, constraints, objective function) based on a high level description of the system under study.
+The idea is that most flexible energy resource and markets have many similar features and the software automates all the manual work of setting up the the optimization model (variables, constraints, objective function) based on a high level description of the system under study.

 ### Work flow